greut/fisheye/README.md

 ### Serial 3

-Build from Serial 2.
+Built from Serial 2.

 Works in the source memory area and removes the need for having a destination image.

 ### Serial 4

-Build from Serial 3.
+Built from Serial 3.

 Stores only a mask that is a quarter of the full lense area.

 ### Serial 5

-Build from Serial 4.
+Built from Serial 4.

 It doesn't work in-place anymore and the file is read using `mmap` which cuts off the loading time of the bitmap entirely.

 ### OpenMP 0

-Build from Serial 4.
+Built from Serial 4.

 Reading the file and building the mask are done in parallel.

 **Problem:** the memory bandwidth limitation makes the reading way longer than in serial mode.

+### OpenMP 1

+Built from Serial 5.

+Using the parallel work for creating the mask and doing the computation. `schedule` is set to `dynamic`.